salmanpatel/cs733-assignment1/README.md

 * single client server communication
 * concurrent execution of multiple clients

-For a single client server communication all possible scenarios along with corner cases are tested.
+For a single client server communication some scenarios along with corner cases are tested.
 This program runs serially.

 For each of the test cases the client sends a command to the server, reads the response and checks the result with the specified expected result mentioned in the test case.

 For concurrent test cases, following test cases are considered:-
-* 20 clients are spawned, out of these 10 clients execute normal routines commands on the file server.
-Each of these 10 clients operate on different files and write different contents.
+* Multiple clients are spawned, all of them execute normal routines commands on the file server.
+Each of them operate on different files and write different contents.
-Each of the other 10 clients performs "write", "read", "cas" and "delete" operations (these operations also execute in parallel) on single file concurrently.
+Each of them performs "write", "read", "cas" and "delete" operations (these operations also execute in parallel) on single file concurrently.

-* 20 clients are spawned, out of these 10 clients perform write operation and other 10 performs cas operation on the same file in a loop.
-After their execution is complete, we check contents of the file and match it against the expected response ( which would the content written by any of the clients in their last iteration).

-* 20 clients are spawned and each of them tries to perform cas operation on the same file.
+* Multiple clients are spawned and each of them tries to perform cas operation on the same file.
 In this only one should succeed and others should get ```ERR_VERSION ``` error.

 ### Programming Details